moussahassana/airbnb-clone-project/README.md

 Security is critical to protect user data (e.g., personal info, passwords), ensure safe financial transactions (e.g., booking payments), and maintain trust and integrity in the platform.

+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of testing, building, and deploying code changes.
+They ensure that every code update is validated through automated tests and safely deployed to production without manual intervention.

+This approach improves development speed, reduces errors, and ensures a consistent delivery workflow.
+It allows developers to detect bugs early, maintain high code quality, and deploy updates reliably.

+**Tools used**:
+- **GitHub Actions**: Automates testing and deployment workflows.
+- **Docker**: Ensures consistent environments across development and production.
+- **CI/CD scripts**: Custom scripts for building, testing, and deploying the application.

+These tools collectively help streamline the release process and ensure smooth updates to the project.

 ## 📌 API Endpoints Overview